Basic Information

 Description

-The mouse Epcam gene was replaced by the human EPCAM coding sequence in B-hEPCAM LLC1 cells.
+The mouse Epcam gene was replaced by human EPCAM coding sequence in B-hEPCAM LLC1 cells.
 Human EPCAM is highly expressed on the surface of B-hEPCAM LLC1 cells.

 Gene targeting strategy for B-hEPCAM LLC1 cells.
 The exogenous promoter and human EPCAM coding sequence was inserted to replace part of murine exon 4 and all of exons 5~7.
 The insertion disrupts the endogenous murine Epcam gene, resulting in a non-functional transcript.

-Protein expression analysis post-inoculation
+Protein expression analysis of tumor cells